-TMD has been using the Opera software suite from Cobham for over 10
+TMD has been using the Opera software suite from Cobham for

-has been proven time and again for the company,
+analysis design software has been proven time and again for the company,

 by comparing actual measured results from the finished real-world products

 with the predictions obtained from the simulation models.

 Opera-based tools that we have developed substantially shorten design

 cycles, giving us a lot of time and freedom to find the best solution

 for any particular application," says David Dyson, Chief Engineer of

 TMD Technologies' Tubes Division.

 it with a microwave frequency electromagnetic signal.
 Synchronization

-is achieved by means of a 'slow wave structure' which employs a geometry such
+is achieved by means of a 'slow wave structure' which employs a geometry

-by forcing it to meander back and forth.
+signal by forcing it to meander back and forth.

 About TMD Technologies